 Before you travel

-Check with your internet and cellular operator to see if data roaming is included in the plan you have and what rates apply, depending on the country you will be visiting.
-Also, check if you want your data plan with this service or if you prefer to enjoy the benefits of an eSIM data card.
+Check with your internet and cellular operator to see if data roaming is included in your plan and what rates apply, depending on the country you will be visiting.
+Also, check if you want your data plan with this service or prefer to enjoy the benefits of an eSIM data card.